probil/Monaco-IDE-font/README.md

 Patched Monaco font for use in popular IDEs and editors (e.g. PhpStorm/WebStorm/NetBeans/IntelliJ/etc.)

 ## :question: Why?
 **Monaco** is a nice font for the code.
 I really like it.
 But it looks ugly in the Java-based IDEs on Linux.
-I tried to google a solution for this but exiting options was really weird or has limitations.
-So, I decided make my own patch.
+I tried to google a solution for this but exiting options was really weird or had limitations.
+So, I decided to patch it fix those issues.

 ## :point_up: Features
-* Look line in Java-based IDEs (see screenshot section) and other
+* Look fine in Java-based IDEs (see screenshot section) and others
 * Cyrillic symbols support out-of-the-box
-* Works on Linux and Windows
+* Works well on Linux and Windows

 ## :book: How to use
 Just install it into your system and select in our favorite editor/IDE